metno/weatherapi-docs/doc/TermsOfService.md

 ### Personal data

-As a app or site developer, the confidentiality of the users' personal data are your own responsibility.
+As an app or site developer, the confidentiality of the users' personal data are your own responsibility.
 If you call the API directly from an app or browser, the user's IP address will be stored in our logs, along with any possible geocoordinates used in requests.
 To guarantee anonymity we